clinssen/ode-toolbox/README.md

 ### Installing ode-toolbox

-To install, clone the repository, go to the root directory and then run the following commands in a terminal:
+To install, clone the repository, go to the root directory and then run the following command in a terminal:

 ```
 python setup.py install